 Writing an attention-grabbing and thorough job description is crucial to engaging with qualified candidates.

 Here are a few tips to consider:

 - Make titles as specific as possible.
 The more accurate your title, the more effective you will be in piquing the interest of the most qualified and interested job seekers.

 - Open with a captivating summary.
 Provide an overview that gets job seekers excited about the role and the company.

 - Include the essentials.
 Include core responsibilities, hard and soft skills, day-to-day activities, and explain how the position fits into the organisation.

 - Keep descriptions concise.
 Job descriptions between 700 and 2,000 characters receive up to 30% more applications, according to Indeed Data.*

 5. Make Use of Sponsored Jobs to Stand Out

 Because there are thousands of jobs posted to Indeed every day, job listing visibility can diminish over time.
 The best way to make sure a job posting continues to stand out is through a sponsored job.
-These paid listings are prominently displayed at the top and bottom of any relevant search results pages, and their placement won’t fall with time like free job listings — which results in more high quality applicants.
+These paid listings have better visibility in the search results page, and will consistently appear in front of more job seekers who are searching for relevant terms — which can result in more high quality applicants.